nzfeng/signed-heat-3d/README.md

 # Performance

-There is no acceleration is applied in this program, even though there are several obvious areas of performance improvement.
+There is no acceleration is applied in this program, even though there are several obvious areas of performance improvement:

-In 3D domains, Step 1 of the Signed Heat Method (vector diffusion) can be done by convolution; the integral is evaluted simply by direct summation, even though this summation is trivially parallelizable.
+* In 3D domains, Step 1 of the Signed Heat Method (vector diffusion) can be done by convolution; the integral is evaluted simply by direct summation, even though this summation is trivially parallelizable.

-One could also optimize loop order when iterating over source/domain elements (whichever is smaller) for better cache behavior.
+* One could also optimize loop order when iterating over source/domain elements (whichever is smaller) for better cache behavior.

-More performance-critical implementations could also implement hierarchical summation.
+* More performance-critical implementations could also implement hierarchical summation.

 # Output